Please ensure Javascript is enabled for purposes of website accessibility

 Prior achievement/demographic data

-Kinetic, by virtue of working with higher ed students, will have the ability to collect: learner characteristics (including demographics, psychosocial constructs such as goal orientation, vocational interest); learner engagement and participation on the platform (e.g., consent, studies completed, time spent, session activities); learner performance (on research tasks that we deploy on the platform); and in later versions of Kinetic, the capability for researchers to merge student use of and engagement with OpenStax textbooks.
-We currently have 21 measures of learner characteristics in our individual differences library including personality (Big 5), vocational interest (RIASEC), self-efficacy, goal orientation, and resilience.
+Kinetic provides a means for researchers to better understand their learners, by virtue of our extensive learner characteristics library available to researchers to use as part of their work.
+The learner characteristics library to includes a broad range of adult learner characteristics (including demographics, psychosocial constructs such as goal orientation and vocational interest); learner engagement and participation on the platform (e.g., studies completed, time spent, session activities); and learner performance (on research tasks that we deploy on the platform).
+In later versions of Kinetic, researchers will have the capability to merge learner use of and engagement with online textbooks and other OpenStax offerings with their own data sets.
+We currently have over 25 measures of learner characteristics in our individual differences library, including personality (Big 5), vocational interest (RIASEC), self-efficacy, goal orientation, reading comprehension, and resilience.

 Outcome Measures

-The initial Kinetic platform will accommodate measures that can be administered in Qualtrics.
-Eventually, OpenStax will have data sharing agreements with institutional partners to acquire prior achievement information (e.g., GPA) and is working on a pipeline to securely and easily get the data from the institutions.
+The Kinetic Alpha platform accommodates measures that can be administered in Qualtrics.
+Eventually, OpenStax will have data sharing agreements with institutional partners to acquire long-term outcomes (e.g., GPA, course grades) and is working on a pipeline to securely and easily collect the data from partnering institutions.

 Analysis

-Kinetic will utilize a secure data enclave that will permit researchers to not only analyze student records but also to set inclusion and exclusion criteria for their research tasks.
-Overall, this approach will significantly reduce privacy risks while also making the breadth of identified data available to support research.
-Kinetic does not yet support automated statistical analyses of data, but they plan to provide code templates for researchers to modify for their own projects.
+Kinetic Alpha for researchers will feature a minimal viable version (MVP) of secure data enclaves that will permit researchers to analyze learner records without ever seeing individual data points.
+Additionally, Kinetic will build capabilities to support setting inclusion and exclusion criteria for research tasks.
+Overall, this approach will significantly reduce privacy risks while also making the breadth of identified data available to support robust learning science research.
+As part of the data enclave interface, Kinetic will also provide code templates in R (followed by Python) for researchers to modify for their own projects.